abihassen/abihassen.github.io/index.md

 ### Interesting Quotes

-> Mask no difficulties, mistakes, failures.
+> Tell no lies.
+Expose lies whenever they are told.
+Mask no difficulties, mistakes, failures.
 Claim no easy victories
 >
 > ― Amilcar Cabral

 > To be a pessimist means that you have agreed that human life is an academic matter.
 >
 > — James Baldwin

+> Racism, in other words, is neither attitude nor bigotry nor prejudice.
+It is an act, and it is a repetition of the act of racism that makes race looks like a real entity.
+>
+> — Barbara Fields

 ### Selected Media and Publications